Sudarssan-N/MAA/customer-service/INTEGRATION_COMPLETE.md

 ### 🎉 Mission Status: **COMPLETE**

 **From:** Garden customer service mock agent
-**To:** Wells Fargo banking appointment booking service with real Salesforce integration
+**To:** Big Bank banking appointment booking service with real Salesforce integration

 The transformation is complete!
 The MAA agent is now a fully functional banking assistant that can book real appointments in Salesforce through the MAA backend API.